dClimate/dWeather-Python-Client/README.md

 ## Local data

 Certain dweather functions will try to save query results locally to disk for faster performance on load.
-This can be overridden by passing 'pin=False' in these function calls.
+This can be overridden by passing `pin=False` in these function calls.

 Load the ipfs UI to browse what files are stored locally.
 Paste the following into a web browser. http://127.0.0.1:5001/webui